Senior Leadership Team

 Maria is a New Hampshire native, lives in Merrimack with her husband, Jamie, one parakeet, and a mini-pig named Ruby.
 She has a daughter, Abby, and a step-daughter, Lorelei.

-Stephanie Allain Savard, Chief Operating Officer
+Stephanie Savard, LICSW, Chief External Relations Officer

-In addition, Stephanie is member of the National Association of Social Workers, past Vice-President and current member of the NH Chapter of the National Association of Social Workers, named as a 40 Under 40 Leader of New Hampshire by the Union Leader and Business Industry Association in 2004 and is a member of the Greater Manchester Chamber of Commerce “Leadership Greater Manchester” Class of 2011.
+Stephanie is appointed to the New Hampshire Governor’s Commission on Alcohol & Drugs, serves as its Treatment Taskforce Chair, and has also been appointed to the New Hampshire Council on Housing Stability.
+She is a member of the National Association of Social Workers, and past Vice-President and current member of the New Hampshire Chapter.
+Stephanie was named a 40 Under 40 Leader of New Hampshire by the Union Leader and Business Industry Association in 2004, is a member of the Leadership New Hampshire Class of 2021 and the Leadership Greater Manchester Chamber of Commerce Class of 2011.

 Lisa Allard, Chief Financial Officer

 Lisa oversees the Accounting team and Director of Quality Assurance, as well as Manchester Emergency Housing, Housing Benefits, and Outfitters Thrift Store.
 Lisa has been with the organization since 2000 and formerly served as Chief Operations Officer and Director of Finance.
 Lisa brings over 30 years of accounting experience with her.
 She has previously held positions at McCord-Winn Textron, Manchester, NH, and the Pioneer Valley Planning Commission of West Springfield, MA.

 Lisa received her Bachelor’s in Business Administration from Westfield State University.
 She also earned a Master of Business Administration from Plymouth State University, where she was recognized as a member of Delta Mu Delta, an International Honor Society in Business.